textlint/textlint/README.md

 For example here we pass the options ("key": "value") to `very-nice-rule`.

-Options can be specified in your `.textlintrc` file as follows:
+Options can be specified in your `.textlintrc.json` file as follows:

 <!-- textlint-disable -->